ArshTiwari2004/SIH/README.md

 ## 3. Installation instructions

+## 4. Configuration
-## 4. Configuration(all the details on configuration options,environment variables and how to set them)
+All the details on configuration options,environment variables and how to set them.

-## 5. API Documentation ( Details on any API used and Endpoints, request/response formats, and example calls)
+## 5. API Documentation
+Details on any API used and Endpoints, request/response formats, and example calls.

 ## 6. Snippets of website

-## 7. Live-Link ( when deployed on vercel/netlify)
+## 7. Live-Link
+When deployed on vercel/netlify or whatever static site deployment we use.

 ## 8. Use-Cases